 So you can be sure to find a pair to keep you healthy and supported as you get into walking more regularly.

 But if you do want to buy a pair online then a good pair all rounders I'd recommend are the North Face Hedgehog GTX walking shoes.

 As these are lightweight, supportive, breathable, and provide good protection from the elements being waterproof.

 So they are equally good for walking in warm or wet weather.

-And this will only cause your back pain to intensify.
+As it puts extra pressure on you with each step you take, which will only cause your back pain to intensify.

 Therefore it's vital to get into good walking habits.

 Because walking with healthy posture and good technique will help you to: